alekdavis/XslMail/README.md

 ## What does XslMail do?

 XslMail performs several operations.
-First, it meges localized template files with the corresponding master files and common files to generate the source HTML files.
-You can test these HTML files in the browsers, but you cannot use them as email templates, because they need additional processing.
-At next transformation, XslMail converts all CSS definitions to inline styles so that they can be recognized by email client applications.
-Finally, it validates and cleans up the templates producing the files that an application can use as is.
+First, it merges localized template files with the corresponding master files and common files to generate the original version of the HTML template files.
+You can test these templates directly in the browsers, but you should not  use them in an application because the external CSS styles defined in the HTML code will not be recognized by many email clients (such as Gmail).
+You can use an online tool (such as [CSS Inliner](http://inliner.cm/)), to convert external styles to inline CSS, but XslMail will do it for you automatically.
+In addition, it will remove the unneeded external styles and class definitions, clean up and validate the HTML code resulting in the template files that your application can use without further adjustments.

 ## How does XslMail do it?

-XslMail gets a list of subfolders from the specified input directory.
-The program assumes that the subfolders correspond to email templates (it can ignore certain subfolders).
-It iterates through each input subfolder and processes every file with the name matching the name of the parent folder and the expected extension.
-It retrieves the language suffix by stripping off the extension and the common name from the file name and appends this suffix to the name of the master file to identified the proper mster file localization.
-It then merges the template file with the master file to produce and HTML document.
+XslMail gets a list of subfolders from the specified input directory (skipping the ones that must be ignored).
+The program assumes that each subfolder holds localized versions of a specific email template.
+It iterates through every file found in the subfolder that matches a specific pattern (the file name must start with the name of the subfolder and end with the specified extension) and retrieves the language suffix from the file name (by stripping off the name of the folder at the beginning and extension at the end of the file name).
+XslMail then merges a master file with the same language suffix with the template file to produce a localized HTML template.

-Then XslMail converts CSS styles to inline with the help of [PreMailer.NET](https://github.com/milkshakesoftware/PreMailer.Net), clean up HTML via [HTML Tidy](http://tidy.sourceforge.net/), and saves the result in the specified output folder (the structure of the output folder will resemble the structure of the input folder, except that the output files can have a different extension).
-The CSS inline and HTML cleanup steps are optional and can be skipped.
-The resulting output files can be used as HTML email templates.
+Then XslMail calls [PreMailer.NET](https://github.com/milkshakesoftware/PreMailer.Net) to convert external styles to inline CSS and cleans up HTML code with the help of [HTML Tidy](http://tidy.sourceforge.net/).
+It saves the result in the specified output folder (the structure of the output folder will resemble the structure of the input folder, except that the output files may have a different extension).
+The resulting output files can now be used as localized email templates.

 ## Which does a developer need to know to use XslMail?
 To build HTML email templates for XslMail, a developer must be familiar with the following languages and technologies: